Anastasio Bustamante: Plan of Veracruz

 The government was shaken by the news that the hereunto loyal city of San Luis Potosí was captured by the General José Esteban Moctezuma on 6 August, and President Bustamante assumed personal command of the troops in order to lead an expedition against him.
-Bustamante stepped down as president and the deputies elected General Melchor Muzquiz to assume the role of interim president on 14 August.
+Bustamante stepped down as president and the deputies elected General Melchor Múzquiz to assume the role of interim president on 14 August.

 Bustamante routed the forces of Moctezuma on 18 September, and occupied the city on 30 September.
 Unfortunately for the government General Gabriel Valencia then proclaimed his support for the revolution in the state of Mexico, putting him in a position to threaten the capital.
 Bustamante advanced back towards Mexico City and reached Peñón Blanco where he obtained a promise from Governor Garcia of supporting the government, a promise which was later broken.
 Meanwhile, in Veracruz after a six-month stalemate, Santa Anna succeeded in defeating the government forces led by Facio, allowing his army to leave Veracruz and advance upon the capital reaching Tacubaya on 6 October.

 However Santa Anna turned back on 6 November to face the approaching army of Bustamante at the city of Puebla, where he eventually defeated him on 16 November.
 At this point, the government had effectively lost control over the rest of the nation, retaining the loyalty of only Oaxaca and Chihuahua.
 Bustamante gave up the military struggle and opened negotiations at which it was agreed to enter into an armistice until congress could approve a peace treaty between parties.
 Congress refused to surrender, but Bustamante disobeyed them to avert further bloodshed and proceeded to negotiate a peace that was ratified on 23 December 1832, through the Treaty of Zavaleta.
-In accordance with the treaty, the presidency now passed on to Manuel Gomez Pedraza.
+In accordance with the treaty, the presidency now passed on to Manuel Gómez Pedraza.
 Bustamante was banished to Europe two years later in 1833.